astralfrontier/chaosfrontier-org-wiki/compleat-villain/masks-heroes/starhawk.md

 The dreams led Finn to the mountains behind his family home.
 He found a crater where a meteor had fallen, and a gemstone at the center of it.
 He could feel something alive in it, so he took it home and did his best to make it feel comfortable.

 A week later, the alien descended from the sky in a fiery blaze.
 The gem held a cosmic creature known as a Starhawk, they explained.
-Normally a Starhawk would take up residence in a star, then emerge and bond with someone.
+Normally a Starhawk would take up residence in a star, hatch, then emerge and bond with someone.
 This one had been knocked off course.

 The alien tried to take the gem.
 The gem didn't want to go.